-- Phone calls are perfectly ok if you want to check in.
+- Phone calls are perfectly okay if you want to check in.

 - Some teachers will keep an afternoon free for parent drop ins.

-- For the first few weeks it’s ok to ask everyday
+- For the first few weeks it’s okay to ask everyday

 - It’s important to let the teacher know of any significant changes in your child’s life such as moving house, pet died, new baby, mum starting work full-time, dads staying at home now.